Free Security Apps for WindowsThe most popular Free security apps for Windows

-However, since Windows 8, many people have been using the free built-in security app Windows Defender - to successfully secure our Windows 8 and Windows 10 devices.
+However, since Windows 8, many people have been using the free built-in security app Windows Defender to successfully secure their Windows 8 and Windows 10 devices.

 There are other free security apps available for Windows, and this page introduces them.

 For Windows 10, 8.1 and 8 users: If you've just installed, upgraded or purchased a PC with Windows 10 or Windows 8.1 or 8, then you already have the security software Windows Defender - Microsoft's own security app, built into Windows.
 Just keep Windows and all of your apps up to date, and you should be fine.

 Here are the main free security apps for Windows.

 Windows Defender is included with Windows 10 and Windows 8.
 It's Microsoft's built-in security app.
 It helps protect your PC against malware (malicious software), viruses, spyware, and other potentially unwanted software.

 Windows Defender is my preferred main security app, and I use it on all of my PCs.